jlevy/kash/README.md

   video.
 In kash you have **smart tab completions**, **Python expressions**, and an **LLM assistant** built into the shell.

-- **MCP support:** Finally, an action is also an **MCP tool server** so you can use it in any MCP client, like Anthropic Desktop or Cursor.

 - **Support for any API:** Kash is tool agnostic and runs locally, on file inputs in simple formats, so you own and manage your data and workspaces however you like.
   You can use it with any models or APIs you like, and is already set up to use the APIs